jmiemirza/MMFM-Challenge/README.md

        - The `requirements.txt` file consisting the dependencies for the code
    - Winner Report
      - We will notify the report details for the winners
-     - A 1-2 page report to introduce details about the model architecture and the training details via [CMT]((https://cmt3.research.microsoft.com/MMFM2024))
+     - A 1-2 page report to introduce details about the model architecture and the training details via [MMFM Challenge CMT]((https://cmt3.research.microsoft.com/MMFM2024))
      - The report should contain results for both phases and on overview of the methodology

 ### Metric